CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/FusionDevInADay/01GettingStarted.md

 ### Lab Scenario

-Working as part of the Prioritz fusion team you will be setting up your Power Platform development environment.
-You will import and review the current solution and explore the current state of the Prioritz apps, flows and tables.
-You will be also adding a column to a table and modifying the app to use it.
+You will import the current solution and use this to start your work.
+You will also add a column to a table and modifying the app to use it.
+You will also configure and test the Power Platform CLI.

 # Getting Started with Lab